IM-Suryakant-Kumar/clench-mts/README.md

 # ClenchMTS

 ClenchMTS is mern with typescript starter template.
-It's A package of TypeScript, React-router-dom, React-Toastify, TailwindCSS, Vite.
+It's A package of TypeScript, React-router-dom, React-Toastify, TailwindCSS, Vite, Node.js, Express.js.
 You can start from home page.

 ## Usase